ACM40960/project-DeepankarVyas/training-tuning_testing/README.md

 4. Random Forest - Random Forest is an ensemble learning method that builds multiple decision trees during training and merges their outputs to improve accuracy and control overfitting.
 Each tree in the forest is trained on a random subset of the data, with features also randomly selected at each split point, ensuring diversity among the trees.
 The final prediction is made by taking a majority vote (in classification) from all the individual trees.

 The parameters tuned for Random forest are - mtry (number of features used at split) and ntree (number of trees ).
 Since `caret` does not provide an inbuilt implementation to tune ntree, a custom implementation was used to tune this hyperparameter.
-The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below.
+The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below for datasets Class A, Class A NLP, Class B NLP, Class B in clockwise order.
 The optimal hyperparameter is the one with the lowest RPS value

 <div style="background-color: white; display: inline-block; padding: 10px;">
     <img width="734" alt="Random Forest" src="https://github.com/ACM40960/project-DeepankarVyas/blob/main/training-tuning_testing/README%20images/RF_Heatmap_page-0001%20(1).jpg">